 20486 : Developing ASP.NET MVC 5 Web Applications

-In this course, students will learn to develop advanced ASP.NET MVC applications using .NET Framework tools and technologies.
-The focus will be on coding activities that enhance the performance and scalability of a web application.
-ASP.NET MVC will be introduced and compared with Web Forms so that students know when each should/could be used.
-This course will also prepare the students for exam 70-486.
+In this 5-day course , the professional web developers will learn to develop advanced ASP.NET Core MVC applications using .NET Core tools and technologies.
+The focus will be on coding activities that enhance the performance and scalability of the Web site application.
+This course will also prepare the student for exam 70-486.

 The duration of the program :